matthewjinmp1/COSC410-2025-TicTacToe/README.md

+This repo is a full stack implementation of Super TicTacToe for the web.

 # Software Engineering Capstone Starter

 A batteries-included starter repo for teams building a **FastAPI** backend and **React + TypeScript (Vite)** frontend.